 - Receipts must be provided for all air, rail, lodging, and rental vehicle expenses.
-For all other expense types, receipts must be provided if the expense is greater than or equal to $25.00.
+For all other expense types, receipts must be provided if the expense is greater than $25.00.

 The University Traveler is responsible for obtaining receipts for all expenses for which they plan to have reimbursed.
 A valid receipt must identify: